iluwatar/java-design-patterns/abstract-document/README.md

 The Abstract Document design pattern in Java is a crucial structural design pattern that provides a consistent way to handle hierarchical and tree-like data structures by defining a common interface for various document types.
 It separates the core document structure from specific data formats, enabling dynamic updates and simplified maintenance.

-## Detailed Explanation of Abstract Document Pattern
+## Detailed Explanation of Abstract Document Pattern with Real-World Examples

 The Abstract Document design pattern in Java allows dynamic handling of non-static properties.
 This pattern uses concept of traits to enable type safety and separate properties of different classes into set of interfaces.